wordofwarning/wordofwarning.org/current/2021-domestic/index.md

 And so we began a series of ["Domestic at homes"](/archive/2020-domestic), with artists trying out new works about what was on their minds — using whatever resources they had to hand.

 Join us on 13 January for our fourth set of "artists at home" — selected from our <a href="http://domesticmcr.posthaven.com" target="_blank">rolling open call for proposals</a>.
 Real lives, real stories, real homes.

+Domestic (Jan 2021) is one of Manchester Wire's <a href="http://manchesterwire.co.uk/guide/https-manchesterwire-co-uk-guide-free-things-to-do-at-home-this-week-manchester-camerata-home/" target="_blank">Free things to do this week</a>.

 #### Programme
 Alice Connolly · *Hugs in My Pockets*<br>&nbsp;Locked-down in her house, where hugs no longer exist in the way they used to, Alice creates a new kind of hug for herself and the loved ones of all those watching.